Public Equity

 Dual & Secondary Listing

 A secondary listing is used to refer to a single company having stock listings on more than one stock exchange.
-The shares of each exchange are all in the same company were the company’s primary listing is on a stock exchange in its country of incorporation, and its secondary listing is on an exchange in another country.
-FVG can also aid all publicly trading companies to be dual listed on North American exchanges and on European as well as Asian markets.
+The shares of each exchange are all in the same company where the company’s primary listing is on a stock exchange in its country of incorporation, and its secondary listing is on an exchange in another country.
+FVG can also aid all publicly traded companies to be dual listed on North American exchanges and on European as well as Asian markets.

 Reason for Cross Listing of Shares: